paxFortuna/paxFortuna/README.md

 # Welcome to the **paxFortuna**'s *World*!!!👋
-* paxFortuna means that there is peace with the goddes of fate & good fortune!!
+* paxFortuna means that there is peace with the goddes of fortune!!
-- Pax is the goddness of peace and Fortuna is the goddess of fate & good fortune in Roman mythology!
+- Pax is the goddness of peace and Fortuna is the goddess of fortune in Roman mythology!

 # Symbol
 |Symbol|Description|